 staying healthy should be your top priority

-You want to look AND feel your best on your special day.
-One effect strategy could be to reward yourself every time you complete a wedding related task.
-It could be a physical activity, date night, favorite food or binge watching your favorite show.
+One effect strategy could be to reward yourself every time you complete a wedding-related task.
+It could be physical activity, date night, favorite food, or binge-watching your favorite show.

 Yes, it is possible to plan a frickin fabulous wedding with a full-time job.
 We agree that wedding planning while keeping your 9-5 job is not easy.
 It all boils down to your time management skills.

 what was the most difficult thing to multi-task while planning your wedding, tell us in the comments below

 Hopefully, with our tips, you can not only manage but thrive in your wedding planning endeavors.
 Most importantly have fun on your big day and don’t lose sleep before it!